ten7/pantheon-backup/README.md

 Where:
 * `terminusPath` is the full path to the `terminus` executable.
 Optional, defaults to `terminus`.
+* `cachePath` is the full path to use as a cache directory for backups.
+Optional, defaults to the system temporary directory.
 * `debug` is `true` to enable debugging output.
 Optional, defaults to `false`.
 * `stopOnFailure` is `true` to stop the entire role if any one backup fails.
 Optional, defaults to `false`.
 * `sources` is a dictionary of sites and environments.
 Required.